zackees/vidcrawler/README.md

 # vidcrawler

-Crawls major videos sites like YouTube/Rumble/Bitchute/Brighteon for video content and reports what it finds.
+Crawls major videos sites like YouTube/Rumble/Bitchute/Brighteon for video content and outputs a json feed of all the videos that were found.

 ## Platform Unit Tests